bugzmanov/nes_ebook/src/chapter_6_1.md

 * Direct Memory Access (0x4014) - for fast copying of 256 bytes from CPU RAM to PPU RAM

 3 Write-only registers are controlling PPU actions:
-* Controller (0x2000) - instructs PPU on general logic flow (which mem table to use, if PPU should interrupt CPU, etc)
+* Controller (0x2000) - instructs PPU on general logic flow (which mem table to use, if PPU should interrupt CPU, etc.)
 * Mask (0x2001) - instructs PPU how to render sprites and background
 * Scroll (0x2005) - instructs PPU how to set view port